Infinite cycles in the random stirring model on trees: Introduction

 \subsection{The cyclic-time random walk}

-Our analysis of the random stirring model exploits a closely related dependent random walk that Omer Angel in~\cite{angel} called the cyclic-time random walk.
+Our analysis of the random stirring model exploits a closely related dependent random walk which B{\'a}lint T{\'o}th discusses in the proof of Theorem 1 in \cite{toth} and which Omer Angel in~\cite{angel} calls the cyclic-time random walk.
 We now introduce further notation and define this walk.

 We begin by recalling some graph-theoretic notation.
 The vertex and edge-sets of a given graph $G$ will be denoted by $V(G)$ and $E(G)$.
 A graph is rooted if it has a distinguished vertex, the root, that we will denote by $\phi$.
 We write $d:V(G) \times V(G) \to \N$ for the graphical distance on $G$.
-A graph without cycles is called a tree.
+A connected graph without cycles is called a tree.
 In a tree, there is a unique simple path $P_v$ leading from any given vertex $v$ to the root; the first element after $v$ on $P_v$ is called the parent of $v$, and each vertex is called an offspring of its parent.
 For $v,w \in V(G)$, $v$ is called a descendent of $w$ if $w$ is a vertex in $P_v$; $v$ is called a strict descendent of $w$ if, in addition, it is not equal to~$w$.
 Note that the set of descendents of a given vertex induces a subtree of $G$ (which we call the descendent tree of the vertex).
 For each vertex $v \in V(G)$, we write $E_v$ for the set of edges incident to $v$; we write $\degr{v} = \big\vert E_v \big\vert$ for the degree of~$v$.
 For each edge $e \in E(\graph)$, the incident vertex of $e$ closer to $\phi$ will be called the parent vertex of $e$ and will be denoted by $e^+$; the other, called the child vertex of $e$ and labelled $e^-$.

 Throughout we take $\graph$ to be a rooted tree whose vertex degree is uniformly bounded and each of whose vertices has at least two offspring.
 Sometimes we will further invoke the hypothesis that, for some given $\degg \geq 2$,